cinghioGithub/petalinux-optee-zynq-zcu104/README.md

 ### 1. Add this files

 - **Patch File:**
-  `0001-combined-patch.patch`
+  `0001-optee-enable-ima-and-measured-boot.patch`

-This patch contains the necessary changes to resolve issues with IMA and fTPM.
+This patch contains the necessary changes to resolve issues with IMA and fTPM and sets SHA-384 as the default bank algorithm for IMA measurements.

 - **Ima config file:**
   `ima_hash.cfg`